nfelnlp/nfelnlp.github.io/index.md

 My main research interest is making (neural) language models more interpretable by building applications that democratize access to explanations.
 Topics of interest are rationale generation, data-centric interpretability, information-seeking dialogue, and evaluation measures for generated text.

 # News 🤩
+2024-09-08 | Traveling to Japan next week! 🗾 I will first give a talk at [Eiji Aramaki's Social Computing Lab](https://luululu.com/en/) at NAIST (Nara), attend the [YRRSDS](https://sites.google.com/view/yrrsds2024/program) and SIGDIAL 2024 in Kyoto, and then head to Tokyo for [INLG 2024](https://inlg2024.github.io/program.html).
 2024-07-21 | Paper on [sycophancy and political bias evaluation of (German) LLMs](./publications/index.md#2024) accepted to INLG 2024.
 I will visit Tokyo and present the poster on behalf of Max who I supervised. 🗼
 2024-07-12 | First-author paper on [instructional explanations in teacher-student dialogues](./publications/index.md#2024) accepted to ACM GoodIT. 🗝
 2024-07-02 | Two new co-authored papers: On [free-text rationale generation and readability](./publications/index.md#2024) (posted on arXiv) and on [feature attribution for multimodal medical decision support](./publications/index.md#2024) (accepted to BioNLP @ ACL 2024).